BMW S1000R

 The BMW S1000R is a naked motorcycle manufactured by BMW Motorrad since 2014.
 It is based upon the S1000RR superbike with which it shares its engine, gearbox, frame and suspension.

 The detuned inline-four engine from the S1000RR is optimized for low to mid range performance and delivers a maximum output of 118 kW at 11,000 rpm and maximum torque of 112 Nm at 9,250 rpm.

 2017 update

 The new 2017 model has increased power, maximum of 123 kW, which is 5 kW more than the previous model.
 It is also 3 kg lighter than the previous model.
 It has an upgraded ABS, traction control and a new exhaust.
 The lighter frame and upgraded electronics are taken from the S1000RR.

 Like the S1000RR, it has BMW's "Gearshift Assist Pro" quickshifter as standard, which augments its performance.
+BMW also added launch control as part of its Dynamic Traction Control (DTC) system.